leodeslf/leaf/techs/init_frameworks_and_libraries.md

 # Init Frameworks & Libraries

-How to init and basic config.
+How to initialize and basic configuration.

 ## Table of contents